mupif/mupifDB/README.md

 ## License
-MuPIF has been developped at Czech Technical University by Borek Patzak and coworkers and is available under GNU Library or Lesser General Public License version 3.0 (LGPLv3).
+MuPIF has been developed at Czech Technical University by Borek Patzak and coworkers and is available under GNU Library or Lesser General Public License version 3.0 (LGPLv3).

 ## Further information
 Please consult MuPIF home page (http://www.mupif.org) for additional information.